vinayakk-cmd/Email-Regisiteration-page-VYK/README.md

-# Email-Regisiteration-page-VYK
+# EmailRegisiteration
-My first web page with validation using HTML,CSS and Javascript
+My name is Vinayak Dalbanjan from Hubli Karnataka.This is a page about email regisiteration and toasters